Below is a list of our peer reviewers and observers and their respective bios, also available for download:

 South Dakota State University

-Reinaldo Tonkoski (S’04, M’11) received his B.A.Sc. degree in Control and Automation Engineering, in 2004, his M.Sc. in Electrical Engineering in 2006 from PUC-RS (Pontifica Universidade Catolica do RS), Brazil, and his Ph.D. in 2011 from Concordia University, Canada.
+Reinaldo Tonkoski received his B.A.Sc. degree in Control and Automation Engineering, in 2004, the M.Sc. in Electrical Engineering in 2006 from PUC-RS (Pontifícia Universidade Católica do RS), Brazil, and his Ph.D. in 2011 from Concordia University, Canada.
 He was with CanmetENERGY, Natural Resources Canada, from January 2009 to January 2010 where he worked on projects related to the grid integration of renewable energy sources.
-Presently, Reinaldo is an Assistant Professor in the Electrical Engineering and Computer Science Department, South Dakota State University, Brookings, US.
-He has authored over 60 technical publications and is a Member of the IEEE.
-Reinaldo’s research interests include grid integration of renewable energy systems, distributed generation, power quality, and power electronics.

 Anthony van Buuren